 Untitled (1958) Wim van der Weerd

-The Parkflat was built between 1949 and 1958 and overlooks The Park.
+The Parkflat was built between 1949 and 1958 and overlooks Het Park.
 The apartment building is located on the Westzeedijk and has twelve floors.
-Before that it was a high luxury residential apartment and it forms the closure of the building block on the Westzeedijk.
+Before that time it was a high luxury residential flat and it forms the closure of the building block on the Westzeedijk.
 The design is by architect Ernest Groosman.
-He asked Wim van der Weerd, who was originally also an architect, to make a monumental work at the entrance of the Parkflat.
+He asked Wim van der Weerd, who was originally also an architect, to create a monumental work at the entrance of the Parkflat.
 The work consists of three forms and a painting.
-The largest form is blue and is applied to the wall.
-A circle has been cut out.
-To the left of it is a smaller shape, which is also cut out and painted red on the inside.
-At the bottom right, a small shape is left in yellow.
+The largest shape is blue and is placed on the wall.
+A circle has been saved.
+To the left of it is a smaller shape, which has also been cut out and painted red on the inside.
+At the bottom right, a small shape has been cut out in yellow.
 The addition of color creates depth in the work, but the composition itself is simple and represents a fish.
-Behind the wall with recesses is a wall with a large wall painting, on which figurative birds in different colors are applied.
+Behind the wall with recesses is a wall with a large mural, on which figurative birds in different colors are applied.

 Wim van der Weerd (Buiksloot, 1913 - Dordrecht, 1996) was originally an architect, working for, among others, the architectural firm Brinkman and Van der Vlugt in Rotterdam.
-Through his work he received various commissions for monumental mosaics, reliefs and murals.
-Especially from the 40 years on, he painted many still lifes in his spare time, in which the admiration for the cubists Pablo Picasso and Georges Braque clearly resounds.
-Among other things, he commissioned the mosaic with stylized fish in the swimming pool of the SS Rotterdam.
+Through his work he received various commissions for monumental mosaics, reliefs and wall paintings.
+Particularly from the 40s onwards, he painted many still lifes in his spare time, in which the admiration for the Cubists Pablo Picasso and Georges Braque is clearly echoed.
+He was commissioned to make the mosaic with stylized fish in the swimming pool of the SS Rotterdam.